Hannah-Moon/37_SBA_319_MongoDB_Database_Application/README.md

 > **- Users can pull zero annual fee credit card.** <br>

 ## End points 🔚
-> - I chosen lowercase route paths, which is consistent and adheres to common conventions.
+> **- I choose lowercase route paths, which is consistent and adheres to common conventions.**

 ```
 // Define routes for a each bank's credit card